The Christmas Chronicles: Plot

+The elves complete the repair of Santa's sleigh and give him a spare hat.
+Realizing that there is only one hour left to deliver presents, the kids offer their help, with Kate tossing presents to Santa and Teddy driving the sleigh.
+The plan is successful, with Santa completing his last delivery just before sunrise.

-Santa sees that he only has an hour until morning to complete delivering presents, so the kids agree to help him.
-With Kate tossing him presents and Teddy driving the sleigh, Santa is able to deliver all of the presents, saving Christmas.
-Afterwards, he drops the kids off back at their home before their mother returns.
-The siblings ask Santa if they’ll ever see him again, and Santa says not if he can help it but will if he ever needs help in future.
-Santa gives Teddy his hat as a memento, showing that he did not really need it.
+Afterwards, Santa takes the kids home before their mother returns.
+They ask him if they will ever see him again, to which he replies not if he can help it, but will if he ever needs help in the future.
+Santa gives Teddy his hat as a memento, showing that he did not really need it to move quickly or navigate tight spaces.

-When Claire returns, they go inside to find that the living room has been decorated like their father used to do it.
-When the kids open their gifts from Santa on Christmas morning, Kate gets the skateboard she asked for, while Teddy gets a magic ornament.
-When Teddy hangs it on the tree, he sees his dad magically appear in his reflection, and they both express pride in each other.
+When Claire returns, they find the living room decorated like their father used to do it.
+Opening their gifts from Santa, Kate gets the skateboard she asked for, while Teddy gets a magic ornament.
+When he hangs it, he sees his dad magically appear in his reflection, and they both express pride in each other.